• Skip to main content

 Tantalizing Tabbouleh with a Lemony Twist 3

 Tabbouleh is traditionally made with parsley and is a Middle Eastern dish.
 There are many variations on Tabbouleh, including the spelling, depending on the region.
-In Turkey and Armenia, the dish is heavier on the grain, whereas Syria and Lebanon, cooks tend to use more parsley.
+In Turkey and Armenia, the dish is heavier on the grain, whereas in Syria and Lebanon, cooks tend to use more parsley.

-My tastes fall somewhere in the middle and instead of Bulgur, I use Sorghum.
-First, sorghum is gluten-free, non-GMO and is a drought-tolerant, sustainable crop.
+My tastes fall somewhere in the middle, and instead of Bulgur, I use Sorghum.
+First, sorghum is gluten-free, non-GMO, and is a drought-tolerant, sustainable crop.

 Tantalizing Tabbouleh with a Lemony Twist 4